yoctoproject/poky/documentation/kernel-dev/common.rst

    meta-yocto-bsp/recipes-kernel/linux/linux-yocto_4.12.bbappend

-The following listing shows the file.
+Here are the contents of this file.
 Be aware that the actual commit ID strings in this example listing might be different than the actual strings in the file from the ``meta-yocto-bsp`` layer upstream.
 ::